syncfusion-content/flutter-docs/Flutter/chat/message-content.md

 ## Suggestions

-The[`Suggestions`](https://pub.dev/documentation/syncfusion_flutter_chat/28.1.33-beta/chat/ChatMessage/suggestions.html) property add the list of suggestion items for a message in the message list.
-The selected suggestion item can be displayed in the chat interface as either incoming or outgoing messages based on the user who selected the suggestion item.
-The suggestion layout, background color, and more can be customized.
+The[`Suggestions`](https://pub.dev/documentation/syncfusion_flutter_chat/28.1.33-beta/chat/ChatMessage/suggestions.html) property allows you to add a list of suggestion items to a message in the message list.
+The selected suggestion item can be displayed in the chat interface as either an incoming or outgoing message, depending on the user who selected it.
+The suggestion layout, background color, and other properties can be customized.

 {% tabs %}
 {% highlight dart %}